 Named after Sir Thomas Bond, the financial controller of the Queen's Household at the court of King Charles I, the Bond Street area was swampy, uninhabited and near a plague pit.
 It used to be an unsavory area where highwaymen preyed on passers-by and noblemen fought duels.
-By the 1850s, however, Bond Street had undergone something of a renaissance and become a place lined with fashionable shops, where members of high society would stroll the streets.
+By the 1850s, however, Bond Street had undergone something of a renaissance and became a place lined with fashionable shops, where members of high society would stroll the streets.
 It has remained so, although tourists and shopaholics are its main visitors now.
 Nonetheless, Bond Street still has many traders who display the Royal Warrant and maintain a tradition of individual service, with many leading fashion houses where made-to-measure garments can be purchased.
 For lovers of art, high fashion and elegant clothes, jewelery and leather goods, there is no equal to Bond Street.
-Acquisitions and changes have enhanced its reputation further over the years with key fashion houses such as Louis Vuitton opening shops.
+Acquisitions and changes have enhanced its reputation further over the years, with key fashion houses such as Louis Vuitton opening shops.

 Attractions & Landmarks